 - Limited support for transaction tracing makes it impossible to view the transaction starting in the frontend and ending in the data store.

-- Lack of full-featured profilers.
+- No full-featured profilers.

 Watch the video below to learn more about Sematext Monitoring: